Where is Akumal, Mexico?

 For weddings over 20 guests we recommend renting a PA system for the ceremony so that your loved ones can all hear your exchange of vows – after all – that’s what they came for, right?

 It depends where you hold your reception.
 If you rent the private dining room upstairs you may rent the PA system (which we also recommend using for the ceremony).
 Then you can provide your own playlist, and have a microphone for toasts and announcements.

-If you have the reception on the more public beach level of the restaurant there will be bar music playing for everyone’s enjoyment.
+If you have the reception on the main beach level of the restaurant there will be bar music playing for everyone’s enjoyment.

 Some people hire a DJ for the party.
-Please note that there is an amplified music permit of $150 required (and payable in advance) for this type of entertainment.
+Please note that there is an amplified music permit required (and payable in advance) for this type of entertainment.